cerner/terra-core/packages/terra-table/docs/guides/SingleSelectTable.md

 In previous versions of the terra-table a single select style table could be created as either a controlled version of SelectableTableRows or uncontrolled version of SingleSelectableRows.
 These implementations suffered from inflexibility and performance concerns.
 Going forward terra-table is more granular, though this puts more responsibility on the consumer to properly update their table rows with the appropriate state.
 The following is a guide to addressing those concerns in your implementation.

 ## State Management
-The state of selection needs to be managed for the table in a HOC.
+The state of selection needs to be managed for the table in a High Order Component (HOC).
 In this example we are going to be a unique key, but the type of state used is open to the implementor of the HOC.

  First defaulting our state to a null value in the constructor.
 ```jsx